Bandar (film)

-Bandar (Monkey in a Cage) is a 2025 Indian Hindi-language crime-thriller film directed by Anurag Kashyap and produced by Nikhil Dwivedi under his banner Saffron Magicworks.
+Bandar, released internationally as Monkey in a Cage is a 2025 Indian Hindi-language crime thriller film directed by Anurag Kashyap and produced by Nikhil Dwivedi under his banner Saffron Magicworks.
 The film written by Sudip Sharma and Abhishek Banerjee is inspired by a real-life event.
-Starring Bobby Deol and Sanya Malhotra, it follows Samar, an aging television star whose celebrity is on the wane.
+The film stars Bobby Deol in the title role, alongside Sanya Malhotra, Sapna Pabbi, Saba Azad, Indrajith Sukumuran, Raj B. Shetty and Jitendra Joshi.
+It revolves around an aging television star who gets accused of rape by his ex-girlfriend.

-The film premiered in the Special Presentations section of the 2025 Toronto International Film Festival on 6 September 2025.
+The film premiered at the Special Presentations Program of the 2025 Toronto International Film Festival on 6 September 2025. and was theatrically released on 5 June 2026 to positive reviews from critics.

-Premise
+Plot

-Samar is a not-so-young TV star whose fame is fading.
+Samar Mehra is a not-so-young TV star whose fame is fading.
+He is a profoundly flawed man who is out of touch with changing attitudes about gender and power.
 He is happy in his new relationship with a young woman, Khushi, when his ex, Gayatri, tries to return to his life.
-Instead of talking to her, he cuts off all contact and blocks her.
+He cuts off all contact and blocks her.
 But things take a serious turn when Gayatri accuses him of rape.
 He is soon arrested and faces a corrupt legal system determined to keep him in jail.
+Riddled with suspense and shifting alliances, this story of love, lies, and responsibility takes nothing for granted as it reshapes Samar's life.
+Told through a flashback narrative, the film reconstructs past events leading to the central incident, presenting the story in a manner that encourages viewers to draw their own conclusions about the characters and their motivations.